 In Ayurveda literature, Priyangu is described as cooling, refrigerant, deodorant, and antipyretic.

-Callicarpa tomentosa tones up the digestive system, checks excessive perspiration and helps to disinfect intestines.
-It is also used to control diarrhea and reduces the burning sensation during fever.
+The benefits of Callicarpa tomentosa include toning up the digestive system, checking excessive perspiration and helping to disinfect intestines.
+Other uses include controlling diarrhoea and reducing the burning sensation during fever.

-- Leaves, when applied on joints, relieves rheumatic pain
+- Leaves, when applied on joints, relieve rheumatic pain

-- Oil from the root is aromatic and are natural mosquito repellants
+- Oil from the root is aromatic and hence are natural mosquito repellants

-- Callicarpaamericana (common name- American beautyberry) root treats skin cancer
+- Study shows that Callicarpa americana (common name- American beautyberry) root treats skin cancer

-- The bark of Callicarparubella treats tumours of the large intestine
+- Further, the bark of Callicarpa rubella treats tumours of the large intestine

 - Callicarpa leaves have antiseptic properties; the paste of leaves, when topically applied, treats boils and eczema

-- Applying leaf paste with coconut oil locally three times a day for five days will heal fresh wounds
+- In addition, applying leaf paste with coconut oil locally three times a day for five days will heal fresh wounds

-- Callicarpa flowers treat nervous system disorders and haemorrhage
+- Callicarpa flowers treat nervous system disorders and haemorrhages

 Edited by love4wellness